1. Purpose, Scope, and Organization

 5.1.
 Data Classification

 Customer User Account Data - This is data pertaining to login accounts for the www.Hostragon.com customer web interface, used by Hostragon customer agents.
-This data shall be encrypted-at-rest so as to protect the data in the event of unauthorized access attempts.
-User account credentials shall be hashed in such a manner that the plaintext passwords cannot be recovered.
+This data are encrypted-at-rest so as to protect the data in the event of unauthorized access attempts.
+User account credentials are hashed in such a manner that the plaintext passwords cannot be recovered.

 Customer Contact Data - This is contact data about Hostragon customers and customer agents.